Introduction to PostgreSQL Architecture

 3. Data Files / Data Directory Structure

-- PostgreSQL consist of multiple databases this is called a database cluster.
+- PostgreSQL consists of multiple databases; this is called a database cluster.
 When we initialize PostgreSQL database template0, template1 and Postgres databases are created.

 - Template0 and template1 are template databases for new database creation of user it contains the system catalog tables.